aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module2-genai-components/index.en.md

 weight: 30
 ---

-# THIS IS NOT VALIDATED - GENAI SLOP | Will rewrite later!

-Welcome to Module 2!
-In this module, you'll explore the core platform components that enable production-ready GenAI applications on EKS.
-You'll learn how LiteLLM provides a unified API gateway for multiple model providers and how Langfuse enables comprehensive observability for your AI workloads.
+You've just experienced individual AI models - now let's transform them into a unified platform!
+In this module, you'll build the infrastructure that powers enterprise GenAI applications by connecting LiteLLM as a unified API gateway and Langfuse for comprehensive observability.

 ## Learning Objectives

 By the end of this module, you will:

-- 🔄 **Deploy and configure LiteLLM** as a unified API gateway
+- 🔄 **Explore and configure LiteLLM** as a unified API gateway
-- 📊 **Set up Langfuse** for LLM observability and tracing
+- 📊 **Understand and use Langfuse** for LLM observability and tracing
 - 🔧 **Add new models** to LiteLLM through Helm upgrades
 - 🔍 **Explore observability features** in the Langfuse UI
 - 🏗️ **Understand the integration** between all platform components